 I was the lead designer at FutureGov.
 During this time I worked both inside local government on service design and improvement projects as well as developing the ventures side of the business - building their own products, services and social businesses.
 This included the development of Casserole and Patchwork - for which we were also included in Britain's 50 New Radicals in 2014 and came runner up in the Guardian Public Service Awards.

 During my time there, I also worked on a number of side projects.
 I worked with Enabled- By - Design to design, develop and fund the UK’s first physical hack events - ‘Enabled By Design-athon’.
-The project tried to unpick how advances in material development, new technologies and processes could have an impact on various accessibility issues, as well as expand Enabled By Design’s business strategy and reach.
-I worked with IDEO, Sugru and the Technology Strategy Board to develop the content, brand and research.
+The project tried to unpick how advances in material development, new technologies and process could have an impact on accessibility issues at the individual level, as well as inform Enabled By Design’s business strategy and reach.
 The project has subsequently gone global with projects being run in the US and Australia.

 I also worked for Thinkpublic, the award winning social design company where I designed and delivered new services for local and central government, and in smaller capacities for Method, rAndom International, Participle.
 Before going into design I was the third employee of the worlds first online foreign exchange company, that used internet technologies to undercut the banking sector, where I worked from Dog's Body to a senior role until the company was bought out.

 I have been lucky enough to have had the opportunity to speak at a number of events, conferences and institutions around the world including TedX, SXSW, Designers Breakfasts, Design and Banter, DMI conference, Design Council, DOTT, The University of Zurich and the V and A. He also enjoys working with students and has been a visiting tutor/ lecturer at Ravensbourne, Central St Martins, Kingston University and the University of Zurich.